tomwallis/PsyUtils/README.md

   * unit tests for windowing
   * documentation for filters
   * ipython notebook showing cool filtering demos
+  * fix save_im function for both arrays and uint8.

 ## Contributions

 Thomas Wallis wrote these functions based somewhat on shared code used in Matlab by Peter Bex's lab at the Schepens Eye Research Institute.
 I also borrowed some stuff from the scikit-image package.
-Function abstraction, pythonic niceness and other sweet programming improvements were implemented by David Janssen.
+Function abstraction, pythonic niceness and other sweet programming improvements were suggested by David Janssen.

 ## Thanks To